 - Knowledge of occupational hazards and safety precautions, and trained in confined space entry, knowledge of Risk Management Program.

-While performing the duties of this job, the employee is regularly required to use hands to finger, handle feel or operate objects, tools, or controls and reach with hands and arms.
+While performing the duties of this job, the employee is regularly required to use hands to finger, handle, feel or operate objects, tools, or controls and reach with hands and arms.
 The employee frequently is required to stand and talk or hear.
-The employee is occasionally required to walk, sit, climb, balance, stoop, kneel, and crouch or crawl, and smell.
+The employee is occasionally required to walk, sit; climb or balance, stoop, kneel, crouch, or crawl; and smell.